-We believe in the human-animal bond and exist to support Central MN by practicing and promoting quality adoption services and education programs.
+We believe in the human-animal bond and exist to support Central Minnesota by practicing and promoting quality adoption services and education programs.

 The Tri-County Humane Society (TCHS) operates an independent nonprofit animal shelter in St. Cloud, MN.
 The Society has been providing quality services to the people and animals of Central Minnesota since 1974.